 I have worked for Tartu International School since its establishment in 2001.
 As the first head of the school I was given a wonderful opportunity to create and develop a face for TIS.
 This has been, and still is, an exciting, inspiring and positively challenging journey!
 It is very important for me that all our students and staff members feel happy and safe at school, I believe that a friendly and welcoming environment helps us all work and achieve better.

 As the head of the school I am privileged to lead a group of dedicated, intelligent and talented teachers and staff members.
-Our staff can speak, understand or cope with 13 languages altogether.
+Our staff can speak, understand or cope with in 13 languages altogether.
 I’m sure you will enjoy reading their profiles below, and hope, that you’ll get a chance to meet them in person.
 Tartu is a wonderful town and TIS is a happy and safe school, welcome!

 History, Citizenship, Estonian as a foreign language, Student Council Co-Ordinator, Director of Development